 "I've been caring for rabbits for 20 years and have never had a rabbit live beyond 13.
 Mick is extremely special and I feel lucky to have him in my life!"

-Watch and read about more amazing animals in our records showcase
+Find out about more record-breaking animals in our records showcase

 Liz first met Mick, who she describes as having a "gentle, sweet and mellow" nature, at an animal shelter at which she was volunteering in 2004.
 He had bonded with another resident rabbit, called Bianca, at the shelter.
 (As you may have guessed, the two loved-up bunnies were named after a famous couple from the world of rock ’n’ roll.)